 Slaughterhouse Accidents

 A slaughterhouse also referred to as an abattoir, is a facility where farm animals are killed to supply meat products.
 Due to the intensity of the machinery that is used throughout a slaughterhouse, as well as the large scale of the operation, there is a risk that injury could occur.
-If you have suffered an injury that wasn’t your fault at a slaughterhouse, you could possibly be owed compensation.
-Talk to us about slaughterhouse accidents.
+If you have suffered an injury that wasn’t your fault at a slaughterhouse, you could be owed compensation.
+Talk to us about slaughterhouse accidents, we are here to help you.

 Accidents at work in a slaughterhouse